silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 In this example, `editor.template.js` is expected to contain a replaceable variable expressed as `$EditorCSS`.

+If you are using front-end script combination mechanisms, you can optionally declare that your included files provide these scripts.
+This will ensure that subsequent Requirement calls that rely on those included scripts will not double include those files.

+    :::php
+    Requirements::javascript('mysite/js/dist/bundle.js', ['provides' => [
+        'mysite/js/jquery.js'
+        'mysite/js/src/main.js',
+        'mysite/js/src/functions.js'
+    ]]);
+    Requirements::javascript('mysite/js/jquery.js'); // Will will skip this file

 ### Custom Inline CSS or Javascript

 You can also quote custom script directly.
 This may seem a bit ugly, but is useful when you need to transfer some kind